PlathC/PlagueSimulator/Readme.md

 - __Launch immuned number__: Percentage of immuned citizen at launch time.
 - __Disease Duration__: Disease duration in second.
 - __Death statistics__: Death probability when being sick.
+- __Disease Transmission Distance__: Transmission distance of the disease in meters.

 ### Simulation